All About Pregnancy Tests

 A Urine Pregnancy Test

 2. Remove the stick (and cup) from the packaging.
-What does a pregnancy test look like?
-You may need to pee on a test stick by holding it under your urine stream for a few seconds, while other tests require you to pee into a cup and then place the stick into the urine for a time.
+You will likely need to hold the stick under your urine stream for a few seconds, while other tests require you to urinate into a cup and then place the stick into the urine for a set period of time.

-4. Wait.
-The results usually appear within a few minutes but keep in mind the wait times can be a little different among brands so follow the instructions.
-Don't check the result too early otherwise you may not get an accurate reading, and in some cases, you shouldn't read the result after about 10 minutes as it may no longer show the accurate result.
+3. Wait.
+The results usually appear within a few minutes but keep in mind the wait times can be a little different among tests so follow the instructions.
+Don't check the result too early, otherwise, you may not get an accurate reading, and in some cases, you shouldn't read the result after about 10 minutes as it may no longer show the accurate result.
 Sometimes, an evaporation line may appear on a pregnancy test if you leave it to sit for too long.
-You may even want to set a timer, so you check the test results within the brand's recommended window.
+You may want to set a timer, so you check the test results within the brand's recommended window.

-5. Read the results.
+4. Read the results.
 The instructions will tell you how your product will show its results.
 For example, some pregnancy tests show a positive result by displaying two lines – not just one.
 In this case, even two faint lines on a pregnancy test may still indicate a positive result and show that you’re pregnant.
-Other brands show their results in other ways.
+Other tests show their results in other ways.

 A Pregnancy Blood Test

-This type of test must be done at the doctor's office, and results may only come back in a few days.
+This type of test is only done by a healthcare professional, and the results may take a few days.
 Pregnancy blood tests are more sensitive than urine tests and can detect the amount of hCG in your blood – not just whether the hormone is present at all.
 They can also detect hCG a little earlier – even six to eight days after ovulation.
-Experts usually recommend taking a home pregnancy test instead of going for the blood test but check with your GP if you're unsure about what's right for your situation.

 Where Can I Get a Pregnancy Test?

 You can buy a home pregnancy test at many pharmacies and supermarkets.
-However, you may also be able to get a free test from your GP, at community sexual health clinics, at some youth service centres, and Brook centres if you're 25 or under.
+However, you may also be able to get a free test from your GP, at community sexual health clinics, at some youth service centres, and at Brook centres, if you're 25 years of age or under.
 All of these services are confidential.
 Find your nearest pregnancy testing service here.

 How Accurate Are Pregnancy Tests?